 ARTICLE I

 DEFINITIONS

 Section 1.1 Definitions A-6

 Section 1.2 Construction A-22

 ARTICLE II

-ODGANIZATION
+ORGANIZATION

-Section 2.1 ORGANIZATION Formation A-23
+Section 2.1 Formation A-23

-Section 2.1 romation Name A-23 A-23
+Section 2.2 Name A-23

 Section 2.3 Registered Office; Registered Agent; Principal Office; Other Offices A-23

-Section 2.4 Negstered Office, Negstered Agent, Finicipal Office, Other Offices Purpose and Business A-23
+Section 2.4 Purpose and Business A-23

 Section 2.5 Powers A-23

 Section 2.6 Term A-23

 Section 2.7 Title to Partnership Assets A-24

-occuon 217 The to Tunicion Process

 ARTICLE III

 RIGHTS OF LIMITED PARTNERS

 Section 3.1 Limitation of Liability A-24

-Section 3.2 Management of Business A-24
+Section 3.1 Management of Business A-24

 Section 3.3 Outside Activities of the Limited Partners A-24

 Section 3.4 Rights of Limited Partners.
 A-24

+occion 5.4 ragino di Emmeta Futuleto.
+21.24

 ARTICLE IV

 CERTIFICATES; RECORD HOLDERS; TRANSFER OF PARTNERSHIP INTERESTS; REDEMPTION OF PARTNERSHIP INTERESTS

 Section 4.1 Certificates A-25

 Section 4.2 Mutilated, Destroyed, Lost or Stolen Certificates A-25

 Section 4.3 Record Holders A-26

 Section 4.4 Transfer Generally A-26

 Section 4.5 Registration and Transfer of Limited Partner Interests A-27

 Section 4.6 Transfer of the General Partner's General Partner Interest A-27

 Section 4.7 Restrictions on Transfers A-28

 Section 4.8 Eligibility Certificates; Ineligible Holders A-28

 Section 4.9 Redemption of Partnership Interests of Ineligible Holders A-29

 ARTICLE V

 CAPITAL CONTRIBUTIONS AND ISSUANCE OF PARTNERSHIP INTERESTS

 Section 5.1 Organizational Contributions A-30

 Section 5.2 Contributions by the General Partner and its Affiliates A-30

 Section 5.3 Contributions by Initial Limited Partners A-31

 Section 5.4 Interest and Withdrawal A-31

 Section 5.5 Capital Accounts A-31

 Section 5.6 Issuances of Additional Partnership Interests A-33

 Section 5.7 Conversion of Subordinated Units A-34

 Section 5.8 Limited Preemptive Right A-34

 Section 5.9 Splits and Combinations A-34

 Section 5.10 Fully Paid and Non-Assessable Nature of Limited Partner Interests A-35